 Regular class attendance is expected of students.
 Faculty keep accurate records of class attendance and tardiness and these records become part of the official records of the institution.
-The College is committed to the principal that regular and punctual class attendance is essential to the student optimizing his/her scholastic achievement and that it is the responsibility of the student to attend class regularly without being tardy.
+The College is committed to the principle that regular and punctual class attendance is essential to the student optimizing his/her scholastic achievement and that it is the responsibility of the student to attend class regularly without being tardy.
 As students are adults with many responsibilities, an occasional absence might be necessary.
 However, such absences in no way lessen the students' responsibilities for meeting the requirements of the class.
+Online students are subject to the same attendance policy as traditional students.

-- When the College offers a class, the faculty and staff shall work together to develop an accurate class roster listing all students enrolled in the class.
-Student names are to be placed on the class roster once they have officially made payment for tuition and fees with the Business office. - 2.
-Once a student is officially enrolled in a class, regular class attendance is expected.
-Absences are a serious deterrent to
+- 1. When the College offers a class, the faculty and staff shall work together to develop an accurate electronic class roster listing all students enrolled in the class.
+Student names are on the electronic class roster once they have officially made payment for tuition and fees with the Business office. - 2.
+Students who have not entered class by the census date will be dropped as "Never Attend" without the possibility of reinstatement.
+Entrance into an online class is defined as logging into the institution's learning management system and completing an enrollment activity.